Skip to main content

 Interviews and assessments

-Now we’re getting into the meat and potatoes of the recruitment funnel where the most people are likey to be involved.
+Now we’re getting into the meat and potatoes of the recruitment funnel where the most people are likely to be involved.

 On the flipside, job seekers can showcase their abilities, understand the role better, and build rapport with potential employers.

-Both parties can clarify expectations, negotiate terms, and make informed decisions, reducing the risk of turnover and ensuring a good match.
+Both parties can clarify expectations, negotiate terms, and make informed decisions about moving forward.

-Ultimately, we want to thoroughly investigate the necessary skills, behaviors, and motivations and create a positive candidate experience regardless of the outcome.
+Ultimately, through interviews and assessments, we want to thoroughly investigate the necessary skills, behaviors, and motivations and create a positive candidate experience regardless of the outcome.

 Offer